rezniktarasdev/rezniktarasdev/README.md

-- 👋 Hi, I’m Taras Reznik, a webDev from Kyiv, Ukraine.
+- 👋 Hi, I’m Taras Riznyk, a webDev from Kyiv, Ukraine.